tapis-project/documentation/source/technical/files.rst

 --------------------

 File transfers are used to move data between Tapis systems.
 They should be used for bulk data operations that are too large for the REST api to perform.
-Transfers occur *asynchronously*, and are parallelized where possible to increase performance.
+Transfers occur *asynchronously*, and are executed concurrently where possible to increase performance.
 As such, the order in which the files are transferred is not deterministic.

-Notice in the above examples that for some system types the Files services works identically regardless of whether the source is a file or directory.
-If the source is a file, it will copy the file.
-If the source is a directory, it will recursively process the contents until everything has been copied.
-Please note that not all protocols and Tapis system types support the transfer of a directory.

 When a transfer is initiated, a *bill of materials* is created that creates a record of all the files from the *sourceUri* that are to be transferred to the *destinationUri*.
 Unless otherwise specified, all files in the